HYLODE/HyUi/docs/user_guide/dev-setup.md

 Run `docker-compose up -d` to stand up both backend and frontend services using docker.

+*WARNING*: you may need `docker compose` rather than `docker-compose` depending on your docker version *WARNING*: docker services depend on a valid `.env` file (specifically to hold the postgres credentials)

 #### Backend services without Docker

 ```sh